How We Work

 Mirror Neurons

-When we observe and practice behaviors, our mirror neuron systems activate as if we're actually experiencing the situation.
-This is why role-playing de-escalation techniques creates real neural pathways for responding to actual conflict.
+When we observe and practice behaviors, our mirror neuron systems activate as if we're actually experiencing the situation—building empathy and skill simultaneously.

 Procedural Memory